saitamasahil/skyscraper/docs/CLIHELP.md

 #### --cache validate

 This will test the integrity of the resource cache connected to the chosen platform.
 It will remove / clean out any stray files that aren't connected to an entry in the cache and vice versa.
 It's not really necessary to use this option unless you have manually deleted any of the cached files or entries in the `db.xml` file connected to the platform.

+If no platform is specified, the validate operation will apply to all existing platforms stored in the cache.
+In this scenario, any platform-specific configurations defined in the config.ini file will be disregarded.

 !!! note